 - eBook guides: a more in-depth version of how-to blog posts that help customers solve their problems

-As outlined in the Conversion Funnel 101 section of the article, at this stage it’s time to get personal with the user who is on the verge of converting.
+As we already mentioned, this is the stage where you get personal with the user who is on the verge of converting.

 The key to optimizing the content at this stage is to bridge the gap between the free value given and the product/service.